imfrancisco/HelloSquirrel/app/src/main/res/layout/README.md

 ## Summary

-HelloSquirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+HelloSquirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.

 ## Application Features